ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 40:01 [[start:2401996][end:2409530]] How do we manage to largely share a QRF while escaping, becoming entangled?
 [[start:2410750][end:2424458]] And this is a question that's largely been ignored in physics because physicists have tended to ignore language and just assume that observers can communicate classically.
-[[start:2424554][end:2440180]] So, for example, in talking about a Belly PR experiment, which is a canonical experiment for measuring entanglement, the observers have to be able to share their results, or they can't observe entanglement, right?
+[[start:2424554][end:2440180]] So, for example, in talking about a Bell/PR experiment, which is a canonical experiment for measuring entanglement, the observers have to be able to share their results, or they can't observe entanglement, right?
 [[start:2441110][end:2454898]] The observed result is a bunch of observational statistics that violate Bell's inequality, and those statistics can only be computed given the results that both of the observers obtain.
 [[start:2454994][end:2459290]] So the observers have to share language to encode these results.